daviddlhz/calculator/README.md

 # Calculator :gear:

-Project that build a basic calculator
+Project that build a basic calculatorgit a

 ## Tools